COVID-19 Update: Apply Online - Fast Service

 Cost of a Washington Continuous Contractor’s Surety Bond

 The cost of a Washington Continuous Contractor’s Surety Bond depends on the financial strength of the contractor.
 These Surety bonds range between 1% – 3% per year.
+The online instant purchase price is 2% but contractors with good credit or strong financial statements can qualify for better rates.

 Many surety bond companies provide discounts if Contractor’s purchase multiple years up front.